Fundamentals, Why They Matter

 Consumer spending underpins most advanced economies.
 This is why robust consumer activity is seen as a bullish signal.
 There are many dimensions to consumer activity.
 Of primary importance are the retail sales report and consumer confidence index.

 The first, the retail sales report, gives a measure of dollar-value spending activity over a monthly reporting period.
 The report publishes the total value as well as the monthly and yearly change.

 These reports can give an insight into shifts in economic conditions on main street.
 However, things such as weather and major events often cause substantial variations.
 Consumer confidence is a leading indicator.
 Unlike retail sales, it looks toward the future.
 The report surveys consumers and looks at their attitude towards spending and savings six months ahead.

 5. Manufacturing, Inventories and Sales

-Whichever currency pairs you are trading, the above data releases will have a major impact on them around certain release dates.
-Understanding fundamental economic data will help you to anticipate these moves and become a more profitable trader.
+Understanding fundamental economic data helps to anticipate these moves and become a more profitable trader.